MatteoWebDeveloper/CSS-Architecture/src/scss/development-procedure.md

 ```
 location classes are in general a bad practice for this reason are just a temporary place to develop and evolve your code.
 Once you see a pattern in your code you can extract that part and move it to a more consolidate category (base, object, component, trump, ...).

+## 2) Reuse trump and vendor classes
-2) Another set of classes that help with the development are trump and bootstrap utilities classes.
+Another set of classes that help with the development are trump and bootstrap utilities classes.
 Are classes with a small amount of proprieties and create loose dependencies.
 This make the component easier to compose and transform.
 ```html
 <div class="panel text-center sans-serif color-red  s_homepage-card  t_text-bold"></div> // use trump and bootstrap classes
 ```

+## 3) Consolidate UI style
-3) The final step is when you replace those low level classes (because they contain few proprieties) with something is now considerate a consolidate UI.
+The final step is when you replace those low level classes (because they contain few proprieties) with something is now considerate a consolidate UI.
 Component can have variants but it is recommended to keep just a few of them.
 You can recognize them because they use a specific naming convention 's_component--variation-name'.
 ```html
 <div class="text-center  c_card  c_card--secondary   t_text-bold"></div> // consolidate component
 ```